TREASURIES-Bonds climb as spending cuts point to weaker growth

 Economists say $85 billion in automatic "sequestration" cuts

-United States by at least half a percentage point if the cuts
+States by at least half a percentage point if the cuts are fully

 "Concern over the sequester spending cuts is giving a bid to